The Uncorked Librarian » Book Lists » Best Books Set in Iceland: 9 Reads Across Every Genre

 Plot

-Upon finishing her 10th and final book, crime author Elín S. Jónsdóttir is missing, which isn’t a first… However, Detective Helgi is worried that something more sinister has happened.
+Upon finishing her 10th and final book, crime author Elín S. Jónsdóttir is missing, which isn’t the first time… However, Detective Helgi is worried that something more sinister has happened.
 He interviews her three closest friends and associates while dealing with an ex who seems to be stalking his current girlfriend.
 Not to mention his newer office desk belongs to another missing person.

 Why Christine Recommends The Mysterious Case of the Missing Crime Writer

-⭐️⭐️⭐️✨ I don’t usually skip the first in the series and head straight to the second.
-However, I had to pick up this old school-style mystery for the missing author plot paired with Helgi’s love of reading.
+I don’t usually skip the first in the series and head straight to the second.
+However, I had to pick up this old-school-style mystery for the missing-author plot, paired with Helgi’s love of reading.
 Uncorked Readers will appreciate the Agatha Christie references (Ragnar Jónasson translated 14 of her novels).
-While this isn’t my usual genre, I enjoyed reading across Iceland, especially seeing the more rural North against the Southern city.
+While this isn’t my usual genre, I enjoyed reading about Northern and Southern Iceland.
+Forewarning: the novel starts slowly, but the pace picks up quickly and ties everything together.

 I also want to read the internationally popular Jar City by Arnaldur Indridason, a police procedural and mystery set in Reykjavík, featuring Inspector Erlendur.